Verified By: Dr. Donald John Babu (MBBS, MS, FCPS, MCh - Surgical Oncology, MRCS (UK), FICS) |Updated On March 4, 2020

 - Thyroid changes

-Chemotherapy drugs will be toxic to rapidly growing noncancerous cells and this can cause side effects such as:
+While Chemotherapy drugs are effective in destroying the cancer cells in the mouth but they are also very toxic to the noncancerous cells and this can cause side effects such as:

 - Hair loss